 The import of these figures is that whosoever can checkmate Buhari from the Middlebelt downwards would always defeat Buhari.
 This does not necessarily mean such a candidate should come from these regions, but it would be ideal.
 A candidate with cross-over appeal from the North East and North West would also do well provided he does not believe that his place of origin means he should concentrate his effort in that region or adjunct region.

 PDP should forget the pipe dream of competing favourably against Buhari in the North East and North West.
-He has consistently won overwhelming in those two regions.
-However, if President Buhari can be restricted to those two zones while opposition locks down the other four zones of the country, then the prospects of the opposition PDP resoundingly beating the APC candidate becomes much brighter.
+He has consistently won overwhelmingly in those two regions.
+However, if President Buhari can be restricted to those two zones while the opposition locks down the other four zones of the country, then the prospects of the opposition PDP resoundingly beating the APC candidate becomes much brighter.

 PDP or any intelligent party must apply Isaac Newton’s Third Law of Motion: “actions and reactions are always equal and opposite.”
 Buhari would be 76, his opponent must be the opposite by being much younger.
 70 percent of the electorate is under the age of 45.
-Opposition requires a candidate who can readily galvanise a multitude of first-time voters.
+The opposition requires a candidate who can readily galvanise a multitude of first-time voters.

 Nigeria is long overdue for a candidate in the mold of Barack Obama, an energetic and cosmopolitan leader.
 Politics as a game of numbers must be approached meticulously.
-Buhari has stupendous State appurtenances and resources to deploy, his opponent must have access to the similar armoury or have sufficient wherewithal to match the substantial resources of State and not be a scavenger in search of morale, audacity, and finance.
+Buhari has stupendous State appurtenances and resources to deploy, his opponent must have access to a similar armoury or have sufficient wherewithal to match the substantial resources of the State and not be a scavenger in search of morale, audacity, and finance.